02 Mar 5 Patient Fears Before Spine Surgery (& How to Conquer Them)

 Everyone has heard a horror story about someone waking up mid-procedure and not being able to move.
 During your surgery you will have an anesthesiologist whose job it is to put you under and keep you under for the duration of your procedure.
 If you have concerns about this, talk with your surgeon or anesthesiologist before the surgery.

 Inspired Spine surgical techniques have been designed to alleviate these patient fears.
 Our procedures offer faster recovery periods, less patient pain, and shorter hospital stays compared to other contemporary procedures.
-These revolutionary minimally invasive procedures, coupled with a surgeon that you trust can go a long way towards conquering your fears.
+These revolutionary minimally invasive keyhole procedures, coupled with a surgeon that you trust can go a long way towards conquering your fears.